Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 Much of this can be gleaned from just the scene heading.
 So be specific and accurate.

 Unless you are directing the movie, avoid inserting camera angles, such as “medium shot” or “close up”, into your spec script.
-Those are choices the director will make with his cinematographer and DOP, so the last thing you want to be doing is telling them their job.
+Those are choices the director will make with his cinematographer and DOP, so the last thing you want to do is tell them their job.

 Instead, visualize it inside of the descriptions.
 For example, if you write, “A large pimple sprouts on the end of Sam’s nose,” it implies that a close-up will be needed to zoom in on the pimple in question.
 But you don’t tell the director to zoom in explicitly.